space-sh/file/README.md

 List files

 ### Parameters:
-- $1: list of files and arguments
+- $1: list of arguments

 ### Returns:
 - Non-zero on error.
 POSIX ls return values.
 See also: `man ls`